 The Sims 3

-The Sims was a phenomenon when it first hit our PCs in 2000..
+The Sims was a phenomenon when it first hit our PCs in 2000.
 SimCity creator Will Wright’s little people simulator gave us the chance to fully manage the lives of a family.
-You can build their house, get them jobs, help them fall in love, and remove the ladder from their pool and watch them drown, it’s all part of The Sims experience.
+You can build their house, get them jobs, help them fall in love, and remove the ladder from their pool, and watch them drown, it’s all part of The Sims experience.

 The Sims 3 is a well-rounded package that still looks good today.
-Just try not to name Sims after your close friends or family as that doesn’t usually go well – ‘what do you mean you locked me in the basement?’
+Just try not to name Sims after your close friends or family as that doesn’t usually go well – ‘What do you mean you locked me in the basement?’
 Agh!

-Jurassic World Evolution
+Jurassic World Evolution 2

-So there you have it, ten of the best management games on PC, a genre particularly suited to our favourite platform.
+So there you have it, ten of the best management games on PC, a genre particularly suited to our favorite platform.
 If you’ve played all of these games we’re astonished you have the time to eat, sleep, or even breathe, let alone read a feature like this.
 Still, if you do love having no spare time – and don’t mind commanding armies instead of workers – you can also check out our list of the best strategy games on PC.
 Just don’t start with Civilization… alternatively, our best building games or crafting games guides may take your fancy if you like getting in on the action firsthand, instead of delegating.